 There's much to Dark Side unknown to the majority of listeners, but the surprising facts add intrigue to the beloved album.

 You Can Hear A Beatles Song Playing At The End Of 'Eclipse'Photo: United Artists

 There is a Beatles contribution in the Dark Side album - albeit accidentally.
 At the same moment the producers were in the process of recording Abbey Road's doorman, Gerry O'Driscoll, for the DSotM album, an orchestral version of "Ticket to Ride" played in the background.

 O'Driscoll delivered a famous line during this unique moment as well: "There is no dark side of the moon, really.
 Matter of fact, it's all dark.
-The only thing that makes it look light is the sun."1,804243Is this fascinating?
+The only thing that makes it look light is the sun."